 FLG Genotyping

-Five variants in the FLG gene (R501X, 2282del4, S3247X, 3702delG, and R2447X) that result in loss of function and are reported to be more common in populations of European ancestry were selected for genotyping.
+Five variants in the FLG gene (R501X, 2282del4, S3247X, 3702delG, and R2447X) that account for 96% of all FLG mutations in European ancestry were selected for genotyping.
 (11) Extracted DNA samples were run using GoldenGate Genotyping Assays on the BeadXpressVeracode platform (Illumina, Inc, SanDiego, CA) and analyzed using the genotyping module of the GenomeStudio Software package (Illumina, Inc, SanDiego, CA).
 Children were determined to have FLG loss-of-function defect if they carry the minor allele for at least one of the following FLG null variants: R501X, 2282del, or S3247X.

 Statistical Analysis

 Data analysis was first performed with SPSS software (Version 22; IBM, USA).
 Categorical variables that were assessed included gender, the proportion of patients with aeroallergen sensitization (based on positive or negative SPT), eczema, rhinitis and asthma at each follow-up time point.
 Statistical significance of the difference in proportions between the two groups were assessed by the chi-squared or Fisher exact test.
 To explore the mechanisms leading to longitudinal airway disease manifestation in FLG-LOF mutation carriers, path analysis was performed with Mplus software (Version 7, USA).
-Paths were first mapped out for direct effects (31)(31)which defined a risk factor (A) affecting an outcome variable (C) without intervention from other factors.
-An example would be FLG-LOF (A) → Asthma (C).
-Next, all indirect paths whereby the risk factor could possibly also exert an effect on the outcome in association with another intermediate risk factor (B) were included for further analysis, such as FLG-LOF (A) → Eczema (B) → Asthma (C).
-The total effect of risk factor A on C was calculated by combining the direct and indirect effects.
-Since the path analysis was longitudinal, the initial model included paths from one variable measured at an earlier age to variables measured at later ages.
-For instance, using asthma as the ultimate outcome of interest, in the initial model, we included the associations of FLG-LOF with AAS, eczema, and asthma at different ages as well as the associations of eczema and AAS at earlier ages with asthma at later ages.
-The final paths were determined via stepwise variable selection based on p-values.
+Paths were first mapped out for direct and indirect effects.
+Risk ratios for each path, defined as the ratio of two probabilities, were derived.
+Using FLG-LOF as an example, one probability would be having the disease (outcome) if a subject possessed the FLG-LOF mutation, whilst the other probability was having the disease without the mutation.
+Probabilities were assessed based on probit regressions.
+A direct effect is defined by a unidirectional path where a determining variable is directly responsible for an outcome, with all other variables remaining constant.
+(31) An example would be FLG-LOF (A) → Asthma (C).
+An indirect effect is defined as the effect of a variable on an outcome through another intermediate intervening variable, such as FLG-LOF (A) → Eczema (B) → Asthma (C).
+The total effect is a combination of direct and indirect effect on the specified outcome, which reflects the overall effect of latent continuous variables leading to a binary outcome.
+(31) On the basis of time sequence, the path model also includes paths from one variable measured at an earlier age to variables and outcomes measured at later ages.
+For instance, the initial model included paths from eczema at ages 1 or 2 years to eczema at age 4 and to asthma at age 10.
+These paths enabled us to evaluate whether eczema at an earlier age influences eczema and/or asthma at a later age.
+For this study, the total effects of FLG-LOF on allergic airway disease outcomes would include all possible interactions with eczema and aeroallergen sensitization at various time points.
+Statistically significant paths were determined via stepwise variable selection based on p-values.
 Separate path models to assess the direct and indirect effects of risk factors of asthma and rhinitis were constructed.
 Path coefficients and risk ratios were estimated for constructed paths.
-For all analyses, 95% confidence intervals (CIs) were used and a P value of < 0.05 was regarded as statistically significant.
+95% confidence intervals (CIs) were used and a P value of < 0.05 was regarded as statistically significant.

 Results